 Braille is the series of small lumps that can be felt in specific patterns to denote a series of letters that most people are familiar with.
 Each character is represented as a pattern in a matrix of 3 rows of 2 columns and can be incorporated into labels, embossed into moulded bottles or have their own sticker.

-This isn’t something that needs a whole lot of consideration; get as much information as you can into the space you have available.
-The alphabet is below, choose what you need to say and incorporate it into your label or bottle design.
+Braille labels aren’t something that needs a whole lot of consideration; get as much information as you can into the space you have available.
+The braille alphabet is below, choose what you need to say and incorporate it into your label or bottle design.

 The majority of colour blind people don’t see in black, white and shades of grey, they see colours but often have difficulty differentiating between some of them.
 Red-green colourblindness is the most common, there are different types but the most common is Deuteranopia and the effects of this are seen below.

-Normal view on the left and how a red/green colour blind person would see it.
+Normal view on the left and how a red/green colour blind person would see our custom stickers.